Eniere/idhud/README.md

 On Windows, use [Notepad++](https://notepad-plus-plus.org) to preview and edit files.

 On Linux, Kate from KDE is recommended.
 Download it from your distribution's repository.

+HUD originally created by @Eniere.

+Currently mantained by @Tiagoquix.

 # Features
 - No gray bars when spectating